Who We Are

 Allison Hubel, Ph.D., is Co-PI and MN-REACH Deputy Director spearheading the educational and skills development activities of MN-REACH.
 Dr. Hubel is Professor of Mechanical Engineering and Director of the Biopreservation Core Resource (BioCoR), the nations only resource on preservation.
 Her research in preservation has been translational and has resulted in numerous publications, several patents and the foundation of a small start-up company, Mesoflow, which is commercializing NIH-funded research in the field of preservation.
 Dr. Hubel also enjoys creating and implementing professional development courses with multidisciplinary themes and faculty and has been involved in programs for faculty development such as the Big Ten Women’s Workshop.

-Lorri Chapman is a project manager for MN-REACH, responsible for administrative and program functions including day-to-day office operations, website and technology, communications, budget and contracts, PI and ERB support, metrics and reporting, and related program functions.
-She has worked at the University twelve years, previously on a large real estate project and as executive assistant to the VP for Ag.
-Policy and Dean of the College of Food, Agricultural and Natural Resource Sciences.
-In her roles, Chapman has established and cultivated professional relationships throughout the University system.
-Chapman has also held positions at the West Metro Education Program, University of St. Thomas School of Education, and the Minnesota Health & Housing Alliance.
+Lorri Chapman is a project manager for MN-REACH, responsible for program and office operations, communications, metrics and reporting, and related functions.
+She has worked at the University eighteen years, previously on a large real estate project and as assistant to the VP for Agricultural Policy.
+In her roles, Chapman has established and cultivated professional relationships throughout the University system and with external constituents & partners.